 Anima Eterna, a pioneer in historical performance practice for 35 years, will work with four new conductors in the coming seasons.
 Violinist Midori Seiler and the widely acclaimed Italian conductor Giovanni Antonini already led the orchestra during previous seasons.
 This summer, Anima Eterna looks forward to working with top international conductor Pablo Heras-Casado.
 Now it is the turn of Fleming Bart Van Reyn, who in turn is building an exciting and multicoloured career with the orchestra.

 Working with an orchestra like Anima Eterna is simply a logical ‘next step’ for Bart Van Reyn.
 Historical performance practice has been part of his artistic baggage since 2005, heir as he is to such inspiring predecessors as John Eliot Gardiner, Philippe Herreweghe and, of course, Jos van Immerseel.
 With his own ensemble Le Concert d’Anvers, he ran into the limelight of the international press.
 Now, with Anima Eterna, he gets his hands on a historically informed symphonic orchestra for the first time.

 Time and space: they are code words for Van Reyn.
-To reflect and investigate.
+To reflect and explore.
 To grow and wonder.
-The members of the orchestra explore the latest insights into performance practice.
-Van Reyn, in turn, surprises them with the fresh ‘fire of the moment’ that is so characteristic of him.
+The members of the orchestra delve into the latest insights around performance practice.
+In turn, Van Reyn surprises them with the fresh ‘fire-of-the-moment’ that is so much his own.
 A new artistic alliance is in the making.